Essential crossed products for inverse semigroup actions: simplicity and pure infiniteness: Introduction

-The theory for group actions has recently been generalised in~\cite{Kwasniewski-Meyer:Aperiodicity} to partial actions by Hilbert bimodules or, equivalently, Fell bundles over groups.
-This contains partial group actions by partial automorphisms as a special case.
-Many results in~\cite{Kwasniewski-Meyer:Aperiodicity} extend easily to actions of inverse semigroups by Hilbert bimodules, provided that the crossed product carries a conditional expectation.
-Inverse semigroup crossed products contain crossed products for actions of étale, locally compact groupoids as a special case.
-The assumption that the crossed product carries a conditional expectation is closely related to the Hausdorffness of the underlying groupoid.
-Another source of inverse semigroup actions by Hilbert bimodules are regular \(\Cst\)\nb-inclusions.
-Exel~\cite{Exel:noncomm.cartan} has found sufficient conditions for a regular inclusion with a conditional expectation to be of the form \(A\subseteq A\rtimes_\red S\) for an inverse semigroup action by Hilbert bimodules.
-A first aim for this article was to generalise the results in~\cite{Kwasniewski-Meyer:Aperiodicity} to inverse semigroup crossed products.
-This unifies the existing results for crossed products for group actions and for (twisted) groupoid \(\Cst\)\nb-algebras of Hausdorff étale groupoids and improves the criteria for detection of ideals for groupoid crossed products by Renault~\cite{Renault:Ideal_structure}.
+Much is known about the ideal structure of reduced crossed products for group actions and of reduced groupoid \(\Cst\)\nb-algebras of étale, Hausdorff, locally compact groupoids.
+More precisely, for an action~\(\alpha\) of a discrete group~\(G\) on a separable \(\Cst\)\nb-algebra~\(A\), there is a long list of equivalent conditions due to Kishimoto and Olesen--Pedersen, which imply that the coefficient algebra~\(A\) \emph{detects ideals} in the reduced crossed product \(A\rtimes_{\alpha,\red} G\) in the sense that \(J\cap A=0\) for an ideal~\(J\) in \(A\rtimes_{\alpha,\red} G\) implies \(J=0\).
+This theory has recently been generalised in~\cite{Kwasniewski-Meyer:Aperiodicity} to actions by Hilbert bimodules or, equivalently, Fell bundles over groups.
+The goal of this article is to generalise the results in~\cite{Kwasniewski-Meyer:Aperiodicity} to Fell bundles over groupoids and inverse semigroups.
+It turns out that many of these results extend, without major problems, to actions of inverse semigroups by Hilbert bimodules provided that the crossed product carries a conditional expectation.
+Such crossed products model, as a special case, section \(\Cst\)-algebras associated to Fell bundles over Hausdorff, étale, locally compact groupoids.
+The existence of a canonical conditional expectation is closely related to the Hausdorffness of the underlying groupoid.
+This is already quite satisfactory, as it unifies the existing results for crossed products for group actions and for (twisted) groupoid \(\Cst\)\nb-algebras of Hausdorff étale groupoids and improves the criteria for detection of ideals for groupoid crossed products by Renault~\cite{Renault:Ideal_structure}.
+Another intriguing source of potential applications come from regular inclusions and the noncommutative Cartan inclusions introduced by Exel~\cite{Exel:noncomm.cartan}.
+Namely, Exel~\cite{Exel:noncomm.cartan} has found sufficient conditions for a regular inclusion with a conditional expectation to be of the form \(A\subseteq A\rtimes_\red S\) for some inverse semigroup action by Hilbert bimodules.
+However, a real challenge and an important problem that has been open for decades now, is how to deal with non-Hausdorff groupoids.
+Eventually, the main point of this article has become how to attack this problem and get results about detection of ideals without a (genuine) conditional expectation.